kendru/learn-cljs/content/section-3/lesson-17-discovering-sequence-operations.md

 or a series of financial transactions, most applications have one or more sequences of data at their core.
-When we approach these types of programs from an object-oriented approach, we usually think first about the individual objects in the system and what behaviours they support.
+When we approach these types of programs from an object-oriented approach, we usually think first about the individual objects in the system and what behaviors they support.
 For instance, in the case of an email program, we might be inclined to start by creating a `Message` object with messages like `markRead()` or `getLabels()`.
 Once we have modeled these objects, we might build some sort of collection object to put them in, or we may just use an array and iterate over it.
 The ClojureScript way is a little different (and simpler).
-Instead of focusing on the individual behaviours of each granular object, we begin by thinking about the collective properties such as, "Which messages are read?", or "How many messages are in the inbox?"
+Instead of focusing on the individual behaviors of each granular object, we begin by thinking about the collective properties such as, "Which messages are read?", or "How many messages are in the inbox?"